ros2/design/articles/160_roslaunch_frontend.md

 #### Abstract Description

 To be able to abstract away launch descriptions written in conceptually different markup languages, the abstraction relies on the assumption that all launch system implementations are built as object hierarchies.
 If that holds, then ultimately all domain specific schemas and formats will just be different mappings of said hierarchy.

-In that context, a hierarchical, object-oriented representation of the markup description can be built.
+Therefore, a hierarchical, object-oriented representation of the markup description can be built.

 Define an `Entity` object that has:

 - a namespaced type;
 - optionally a name, unique among the others;
 - optionally a parent entity (i.e. unless it's the root entity);
-- optionally one or more named attributes, whose values can either be entities or ordered sequences of them;
+- optionally one or more named attributes, whose values can either be entities or ordered sequences of them.

 Some sample definitions in different programming languages are provided below: